josephburgess/nvumi

 • y holds 5000

-Pressing <R> to reset the buffer will also clear all stored variables.
+Pressing R to reset the buffer also clears all stored variables.

-nvumi allows you to define custom unit conversions beyond what numi-cli provides.
-This feature was inspired by the plugins that exist for the numi desktop app.
-These should be compatible with nvumi.
+nvumi supports user-defined unit conversions beyond what numi-cli provides.
+This was inspired by the plugins that exist for the numi desktop app (those should be compatible with nvumi too).

-• You can define custom units with aliases, a base unit group, and a conversion ratio.
+• Define custom units with aliases, a base unit group, and a conversion ratio

-• When converting, ratios are relative to the base unit.
+• Ratios are relative to the base unit

 {